List of national founders: South America

 José de San Martín, Simón Bolívar, Antonio José de Sucre, Francisco de Paula Santander, Francisco de Miranda have been referred to as the founding fathers of the region comprising modern day Argentina, Chile, Venezuela, Colombia, Peru, Ecuador, Bolivia and Panama.

 Uruguay

+José Artigas, national hero of Uruguay.

 José Gervasio Artigas is considered to be the founder of Uruguay.
 He was a staunch democrat and federalist, opposed to monarchism and centralism.